RedditAdmin100/Chrome-Extension-Return-Device/README.md

 # Chrome-Extension-Return-Device
-This extension will constantly remind students that it is time to return their chromebook
+This Chrome extension will constantly remind students that it is time to return their chromebook

 background.js has three main parts